-(a) ADUs and JADUs may be constructed on a residentially zoned parcel with a proposed or existing single-family or multifamily dwelling.

-- (b) An ADU may either be attached to, or located within, the proposed or existing primary dwelling, including attached garages, storage areas or similar uses, or an accessory structure or detached from the proposed or existing primary dwelling and located on the same lot as the proposed or existing primary dwelling. - (c) Owner Occupancy.
-Owner occupancy is not required for either the primary residence or the ADU/JADU. - (d) Street addresses shall be assigned to all ADUs to assist in emergency response. - (e) The ADU/JADU may be rented but shall not be sold independently of the primary dwelling on the parcel. - (f) The ADU/JADU shall not be rented for less than 30 consecutive days. - (g) Permanent Foundation.
-A permanent foundation shall be required for all ADUs.
+- (a) ADUs may be constructed on a residentially zoned parcel with a proposed or existing single-family or multifamily dwelling.
+JADUs may be constructed on a single-family residentially zoned parcel with a proposed or existing single-family dwelling. - (b) An ADU may either be attached to, or located within, the proposed or existing primary dwelling, including attached garages, storage areas or similar uses, or an accessory structure or detached from the proposed or existing primary dwelling and located on the same lot as the proposed or existing primary dwelling. - (c) Owner Occupancy.
+Where an ADU is permitted, owner occupancy is not required for either the primary residence or the ADU.
+Where a JADU is permitted, owner occupancy in the single-family residence is required.
+The owner may reside in either the remaining portion of the structure or the newly created JADU unit.
+Owner occupancy shall not be required if the owner of the JADU is another governmental agency, land trust, or housing organization. - (d) Street addresses shall be assigned to all ADUs to assist in emergency response. - (e) The ADU/JADU may be rented but shall not be sold independently of the primary dwelling on the parcel unless otherwise permitted pursuant to Government Code Section 66341. - (f) The ADU/JADU shall not be rented for less than 30 consecutive days. - (g) The total number of ADUS and /or JADUs per lot shall not exceed the number of ADUs and JADUs allowed pursuant to Government Code Section 66323(a)(1-4) or any successor provisions.(Ord.
+727 (part), 2024; Ord.

-(Ord.
 708 (part), 2020; Ord.
 703 (part), 2020).